sabotrax/MiaPlayer/README.md

 ## Bill of materials

-- Raspberry Pi Zero W
+- 1 Raspberry Pi Zero W
-- RC522 RFID module
+- 1 RC522 RFID module
-- adafruit NeoPixel Stick 8 x RGB
+- 1 adafruit NeoPixel Stick 8 x RGB
-- HiFiBerry MiniAmp
+- 1 HiFiBerry MiniAmp
-- Visaton FRS 8 M speaker
+- 1 Visaton FRS 8 M speaker
-- KY-040 rotary encoder module
+- 1 KY-040 rotary encoder module
 - 4 push buttons, see DIMENSIONS
 - Any power bank fitting inside the frame, see DIMENSIONS
-- USB-A to Micro USB (power bank output to Raspberry Zero input)
+- 1 USB-A to Micro USB (power bank output to Raspberry Zero input)
-- Jumper wire cables, all female, about 15 to 20 cm length
+- A set of jumper wire cables, all female, about 15 to 20 cm length
-- Speaker wire 1,5 mm², about 30 cm length
+- A 30 cm length of speaker wire 1,5 mm²
-- XXgenauer A set of M25 and M3 screws, nuts and standoffs
+- **TBD** A set of M25 and M3 screws, nuts and standoffs
-- XXgramm_filament
+- **TBD** grams of filament

 ## Assembly

-See ASSEMBLY.
+**WIP** See ASSEMBLY.

 ## Installation

-See INSTALL.
+**TBD** See INSTALL.

 ## Usage

-### RFID tags/cards
+### RFID cards/fobs

 RFID cards are being used to select titles and add them to the playlist, trigger actions like slumber mode or change the configuration.

-The following string are recognized as instructions by the player after beeing written on a card:
+The following strings are recognized as instructions by the player after being written on a card:

 Text: toggle_pause
 Role: Play/pause.